Questions about our programs or the application process? Check the list below or contact us if your questions are not answered here.

 BECA accepts applications on a rolling basis, but please keep in mind that in order for a volunteer to take advantage of all the teacher training BECA has to offer, applicants must be offered a position, accept it, and arrive in Honduras by early/mid July.
 On average our application process can take 5 – 6 weeks to complete.
 The sooner you apply, the longer you will have to prepare for your year of volunteering with BECA and to fundraise to defer personal costs.

 The application process starts with our online application.
 After the online application is submitted, you will be contacted by us to set up your first-round interview.
-In total there are two 30 or 60 minute interviews conducted by a mix of BECA alumni and staff.
+In total there are two 60 minute interviews conducted by a mix of BECA alumni and staff.
 The first-round interview is focused on BECA’s mission and vision and health and safety in Honduras.
 After your first-round interview you will be asked to complete a Lesson Plan Assignment.
 The second-round interview is about teaching in a BECA school and the day-to-day life of a BECA teacher.
 You will walk the interviewer through your Lesson Plan, discuss your past teaching or tutoring experiences, and answer classroom situational questions.

 While living in Honduras, food and waterborne diseases are the primary cause of illness.
 It’s almost impossible to live a year in a tropical climate without dealing with the occasional stomach issue, but by taking care to properly wash fruit and vegetables, prepare food, and NEVER drinking tap water the frequency and severity can be reduced.
 Most stomach issues and diarrhea can be treated with standard medications you can bring with you or obtain from a pharmacy in Honduras.
 If the issue becomes more severe volunteers have access to a doctor and local pharmacy that have treated us for the past and are very accommodating to our needs.
 For more severe health related issues or emergencies, the hospitals in nearby San Pedro Sula are safe, clean, and equipped with modern medical equipment.